ReVanced/revanced-patches/docs/3_fingerprinting.md

 - On a **single class** using [`MethodFingerprint.resolve`](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/fingerprint/method/impl/MethodFingerprint.kt#L63)

-  Sometimes you know a class, but you need certain methods.
-In such case, you can resolve fingerprints on a class.
+  Sometimes, you know a class, but you need certain methods.
+In such cases, you can resolve fingerprints on a class.

   ```kt
    object DisableAdsPatch : BytecodePatch(